kirill-grouchnikov/aurora/docs/tools/svg-transcoder/svg-transcoder-gradle-plugin.md

 ### Transcoding SVG files from a single folder

-Generate Kotlin classes with the plugin (add multiple tasks if you have more than one SVG content folder):
+Register a separate task for generating Kotlin classes and add a `dependsOn` clause for your `KotlinCompile` tasks.
+Add multiple tasks if you have more than one SVG content folder.

 ```kotlin
 tasks.register<org.pushingpixels.aurora.tools.svgtranscoder.gradle.TranscodeTask>("transcodeSingle") {